mmbuw/gispl/thesis/05-gispl.md

     * Token
     * Bound

-Other than the protocols not being backwards compatible [@tuio2spec], and the types containing additional information in the second protocol version, e.g. cursors and pointers on the one hand, and objects and tokens on the other represent identical input.
+The two protocols are not backwards compatible[@tuio2spec]; other then the types in some cases having different capability, the messages are also structured differently.
+However in general, Pointers refer to the same input as Cursors of TUIO 1 (e.g. fingers) and the same is true for Tokens and Objects.

-The feature ID allows a gesture to be constrained by a specific component type of a TUIO defined tangible object [@tuio1spec].
-This corresponds with the various identifiers of TUIO Objects, and Tokens.
+GISpL shares some parts of its specification with TUIO.
+The GISpL specified feature ID (also referred to as ObjectID) allows a gesture to be constrained by a specific component ID of a TUIO defined tangible object [@tuio1spec].
+Two TUIO Objects or Tokens on the one hand represent the same message type, but they can also be distinguished based on their component identifiers.
 The feature ParentID corresponds with the TUIO defined user identifier, for various users, if supported by the TUIO device that recognizes user input.

 Another way GISpL adopts parts of the TUIO specification is the input type and their use within **filters**.
-With them, the whole gesture or individual features can be filtered to accept only certain input types, as specified by TUIO.
+With them, the whole gesture or individual features can be filtered to accept only certain types, as specified by TUIO.
 The whole list is available below [@gisplweb].

 -------------------------------------------------------------------------------
 ID      Description